 The Artelia Foundation, a philanthropic organisation created in 2006, bases its assignments on an original form of skills-based sponsorship.

-Over the past ten years, more than 170 employees and retirees have thus given of their expertise and their most precious possession - time - to help 63 associations and NGOs performing projects in 24 countries.
+In the past eleven years, more than 240 employees and retirees have thus given of their expertise and their most precious possession – time – to help 70 associations and NGOs performing projects in 24 countries.

 Other forms of support, such as financial patronage, the sponsoring of young people and fundraising by participating in sporting events, have gradually broadened the Foundation’s scope of action, thanks to the efforts of several hundred employees.